-Shortly thereafter, a Department of Public Safety trooper responded to the 911 dispatch.
+Shortly thereafter, a Texas Department of Public Safety trooper responded to the 911 dispatch.
 The trooper found a truck matching the caller’s description parked on the side of the road.
 The trooper saw another man–the defendant in this case–relieving himself behind the truck.
 After completing his business, the defendant used his fob to activate the truck’s lights and start the engine.

 At this point, the trooper initiated a conversation with the defendant.
 The defendant was not in his truck or driving.
 Instead, he went into the trooper’s vehicle, where he answered some questions.
 The trooper, smelling alcohol on the defendant’s breath, proceeded to conduct some field sobriety tests, which ended in the defendant’s arrest for DWI.